CJI sets in motion process of appointing successor, recommends Justice Lalit | Law-Order

 - India

-Chief Justice of India N V Ramana on Thursday set in motion the process of appointment of his successor by recommending the name of Justice Uday Umesh Lalit, the most senior judge, to the Centre.
-The CJI personally handed over a copy of his letter of recommendation to Justice Lalit.
+Chief Justice of India N V Ramana on Thursday set in motion the process of appointment of his successor by recommending the name of Justice Uday Umesh Lalit to the Centre in accordance with convention.

+According to the Memorandum of Procedure (MoP), which governs the process of appointment of judges in the higher judiciary, the outgoing CJI initiates the process of naming the successor after getting a communication from the Law ministry.
+The MoP says the senior-most judge of the apex court is considered fit to hold the office of the CJI and the views of the outgoing head of the judiciary have to be sought ''at the appropriate time".
+The MoP, however, does not specify the time limit for the initiation of the process of recommending the name of the successor CJI.

+Justice Lalit, born on November 9, 1957, was enrolled as an advocate in June 1983 and practiced in the Bombay High Court till December 1985.
+He later shifted base to Delhi.
+Lalit was designated senior lawyer by the Supreme Court in April 2004.
+Before being recommended to be appointed as a Supreme Court judge from the Bar, Lalit conducted the trial in 2G matters as a special public prosecutor for the CBI.
+He was appointed a Supreme Court judge on August 13, 2014.

-Justice Lalit, who would be appointed head of the judiciary on August 27, will have a tenure of fewer than three months as the chief justice of India.
-He retires on November 8 this year.
+Justice Lalit, who would be appointed head of the judiciary on August 27, will have a tenure of fewer than three months as chief justice of India.
+He will retire on November 8 this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)